MayuriSutar12/Scalar_Excel_Adin/Docs/Architecture.md

 | Create index in an existing table                  | Yes   | No          | /createIndex                      |
 | Drop index in an existing table                     | Yes   | No          | /dropIndex                        |

+# System Components
+Thorough understanding of how the system operates
+What the components do, their responsibilities, and how they interact.

+Database Operations

+Database Management

+User Management

 # Major Application Constraints